 Faggot brooms bound with old rushes and things

 And they chatter with excited gestures

-And should a lady go by wearing only stockings, high-heeled shoes,
+And should a lady go by wearing only a grey fur coat, high-heeled shoes,

-Beneath which is the remnant of a frock torn partly to shreds
+Beneath which is a frock torn partly to shreds

 They smile at her understandingly, and then begin to whistle innocently